 Matter of fact, I think I saw a neighbor duck inside and pull the curtains when she saw me coming with an another arm-full of zucchini.

 I LOVE this cookbook.
 It saved us from yet another night of steamed broccoli.
 And my husband was about to go on a hunger strike if I made one more vegetable stir fry.
 But then I bought this book, and a veggie wasn't just a veggie anymore.

-This classic cookbook makes a great gift too.
+This classic cookbook makes a great gift for any gardener, too.

 You don't have to be a gardener to wear out the pages of this book, which grew out of a public television series called The Victory Garden.
 It was a how-to program aimed at home gardeners, with a recipe segment thrown in in each episode.